Merkie/freespeech/README.md

 # Freespeech

-A free program designed to help the non-verbal.
+A free program designed to help people who are non-verbal.

 ## Why Was This Created?